devpandaz/home-loan-calculator/README.md

 - Provide the details for every month's repayment

 # Operating System
-This program only works on [Windows](https://www.microsoft.com/en-my/windows).
+This app only works on Windows.

+To use this program on Mac, you can download the distributable version here, provided you have Python installed.
+Read the instructions [here](#install).

 # Requirements
 You need to have Chrome installed as this app uses Chrome to show the result history or the details of a specific calculate result.

 # Install
-Download and install the app [here](https://github.com/jPRO-22/home-loan-calculator/releases/latest/download/home-loan-calculator-app-installer.zip) or from the [official website](https://jpro-22.github.io/home-loan-calculator).
+Download and install the app [here](https://github.com/jPRO-22/home-loan-calculator/releases/latest/download/home-loan-calculator-app-installer.zip) or from the [official website](https://jpro-22.github.io/home-loan-calculator). *(This only works on Windows machines.)*

 or...

-If you don't want to install anything, download the distributable version [here](https://github.com/jPRO-22/home-loan-calculator/releases/latest/download/home-loan-calculator.zip).
-Extract the ```Home Loan Calculator``` folder out from the zip file and click/run ```run.cmd``` to run the program.
+If you don't want to install anything and have Python installed in your system, or, if you are on Mac, [download](https://github.com/jPRO-22/home-loan-calculator/releases/latest/download/home-loan-calculator.zip) the distributable version.
+Extract the ```home-loan-calculator``` folder out from the zip file.
+Install the required modules by executing ```pip install -r requirements.txt``` in your system command shell.
+Then, run ```python main.py``` to run this program.

+> *Optionally, before you install the required modules, you can open up a new virtual environment with ```python -m venv venv``` (make sure that you execute this command in the ```~/home-loan-calculator``` directory).
+Then, to launch this app, at the same directory, activate the virtual environment by ```venv\scripts\activate```, then execute ```python main.py```.
+>
+>  Learn more about Python virtual environments [here](https://docs.python.org/3/library/venv.html).*

 # Usage
 Launch the app and and you will see the home page coming up.